scrapy/scrapy/docs/intro/tutorial.rst

 :class:`~scrapy.item.Item` objects.
 So, in order to return the data we've scraped so far, the final code for our Spider would be like this::

-   from scrapy.spider import BaseSpider from scrapy.selector import Selector
+   from scrapy.spider import Spider from scrapy.selector import Selector

    from tutorial.items import DmozItem

-   class DmozSpider(BaseSpider):
+   class DmozSpider(Spider):
       name = "dmoz"
       allowed_domains = ["dmoz.org"]
       start_urls = [